 Unlike a traditional insurance agent, independent insurance brokers work with dozens and dozens of highly rated companies across the nation.
 Every company on the market is going to give you different rates based on their medical underwriting.
 Some companies are going to give you cheaper coverage while others are going to reject you for protection.
 Instead of wasting hours and hours calling different companies, let one of our independent agents do all of that dirty work for you.

 We have years of experience working with all types of clients and companies across the nation.
 Our agents can help you find the perfect insurance plan for you and your family.
 You never know what’s going to happen tomorrow, which means that you shouldn’t wait any longer to get the coverage that they need.
+We do everything we can to help you insure your life after bypass surgery.

 Getting started is easy!
 Call the professionals at Ogletree Financial Services at 1-800-712-8519 or complete the short form on the left of the page.